Straw Bale Gardening: How Does It Work?

 Gardeners face all kinds of challenges: poor soil, weeds, space issues and short growing seasons, to name a few.
-You can eliminate some of them with straw bales, because the bales hold moisture and, as they decompose, they provide a rich medium for veggies.
+You can eliminate some of them with a straw bale garden, because the bales hold moisture and, as they decompose, they provide a rich medium for vegetable plants.

-“The biggest benefit of straw-bale gardening is that the bales heat up as they begin the ‘conditioning’ process, and thus allow earlier planting,” says Joel Karsten, author of Straw Bale Gardens Complete: Breakthrough Vegetable Gardening Method.
+“The biggest benefit of a straw bale garden is that the bales heat up as they begin the ‘conditioning’ process, and thus allow earlier planting,” says Joel Karsten, author of Straw Bale Gardens Complete: Breakthrough Vegetable Gardening Method.
 “The warm root zone means faster, early-season root production and earlier-maturing vegetables.”

 Raised bales are easier to reach and work on for those with physical limitations.
 And they almost eliminate weeding, a benefit many straw-bale gardeners love most.
-Follow these steps to garden with straw bales:
+Follow these steps to start a straw bale garden.

 Choose heavy, highly compressed straw (not hay!) bales, directly from a farm if possible.
 Find a location that gets six to eight hours of sunlight per day.
 Lay landscape fabric to keep weeds from growing, and arrange the bales cut sides up, with the strings running along the sides.

-Seedlings can be planted directly in the bales.
+Seedlings can be planted directly in the straw bale garden.
 Just make a hole with the trowel and add a little planting mix to cover the exposed roots.
 Seeds require a bed of potting soil to hold moisture on top of the bale until germination.
 If you wish, plant annual flowers or herbs into the sides of the bales to make them more attractive.

-When the season is over, the bales turn into usable, healthy compost for next year’s gardens.
+When the growing season is over, the straw bales turn into usable, healthy compost for next year’s gardens.